edmundito/ags-tween/docs/scripting/globaltween.md

     static function Tween.WaitForAllToFinish()

-Waits until all non-looping Tweens are finished playing.
+Waits until all non-looping and non-blocking Tweens are finished playing.